 Gel Mattresses: Gel is also beneficial for pressure-relieving support and temperature-regulating comfort.
 Designed specifically to work in medical settings where patients may be sensitive to pressure applied to the body, gel gives optimally at pressure points while supporting other parts of the body.
 Still, most gel mattresses rely on layers to mix support and comfort and may include materials like memory foam or latex.
 They can also be quite expensive.

-Latex can also be manufactured using a range of components and techniques.
-It’s available in a range of ILDs (measurements of support) and layered “comfort” configurations, so you can find the bed that maximizes your own personal comfort and that of your sleeping partner.
+Latex can be manufactured using a range of components and techniques.
+It’s available in a range of thicknesses and firmnesses.
+Layered comfort configurations maximize your comfort and that of your sleeping partner.

 The range of options can seem confusing at first, but it’s this versatility that makes latex such a luxurious and sought-after mattress material.

 In addition to the original all-natural latex foam, manufacturers have created synthetic latex that produces an imitation of natural foam latex.
-The result is a passable approximation of latex foam, but it tends to be less buoyant, less durable, and less cushioning than the all-natural variety.
+The result is a passable approximation of latex foam, but it is less buoyant, less durable, and less supportive than the natural variety.

 Synthetic latex is created entirely in a laboratory setting, often at the foam manufacturing site.
 This mitigates the need to have natural latex shipped in from rubber tree estates after intensive harvesting practices, so the cost of synthetic latex is often less than that of natural latex foam.